Binary quartic forms with vanishing $J$-invariant: Some arithmetic and algebraic properties of binary quadratic forms

 \begin{lemma} Let $f$ be a positive definite binary quadratic form with co-prime integer coefficients and discriminant $-D$, and let $m$ be a positive integer.
 Then $m$ can be represented by $f$ if and only if the principal ideal $(m)$ admits a factorization as $\fm \ol{\fm}$, where $\fm$ is an ideal in $\O_{-D}$ in the ideal class parametrized by $[f]_\bZ$. \end{lemma} Note that for a prime $p$, the principal ideal $(p)$ is either inert in $\O_{-D}$ or splits into $\fp_1 \fp_2$.
 Then $p$ is representable by $f$ if and only if it splits in $\O_{-D}$ and either $\fp_1$ or $\fp_2$ lies in the ideal class parametrized by $[f]_\bZ$.
 Note that the ideal class of $\fp_1$ is the inverse of $\fp_2$ in the ideal class group, since their product is a principal ideal.
 We thus have the following corollary to Lemma \ref{rep cond}:

 \begin{corollary} Le $D$ be a positive integer and let $p$ be a prime not dividing $D$.
-Then $p$ is represented by exactly two $\SL_2(\bZ)$-classes of primitive quadratic forms of discriminant $-D$, which are inverses of each other in the ideal class group. \end{corollary} Now note the following simple observation: if $f(x,y) = ax^2 + bxy + cy^2$, then a representative of its inverse class $[f]_\bZ^{-1}$ is given by $ax^2 - bxy + cy^2$.
+Then $p$ is represented by exactly two $\SL_2(\bZ)$-classes of primitive quadratic forms of discriminant $-D$ up to multiplicity, and these ideal classes are inverses of each other in the ideal class group. \end{corollary} Now note the following simple observation: if $f(x,y) = ax^2 + bxy + cy^2$, then a representative of its inverse class $[f]_\bZ^{-1}$ is given by $ax^2 - bxy + cy^2$.
 In particular, the classes $[f]_\bZ$ and $[f]_\bZ^{-1}$ are $\GL_2(\bZ)$-equivalent. \\

 We now show that the forms $w(f)$ given in (\ref{numerator}) are distinct, which proves one part of Proposition \ref{distinct prop}.

 \begin{lemma} Let $f,g$ be two binary quadratic forms with co-prime integer coefficients and equal discriminant.
 Then the forms $w(f), w(g)$ given in (\ref{numerator}) are $\GL_2(\bZ)$-distinct if and only if $f$ and $g$ are $\GL_2(\bZ)$-distinct. \end{lemma}